 - Award winning qualified priority tutor support by e-mail and telephone

-- Mock exam with tutor marking and feedback
+- 3 x Mock exams with tutor marking and feedback

 - Free Postage and packaging

 - Free Sage software consultation and up to 40% discount on your software requirements

 - FREE access to ICB’s award-winning membership benefits scheme, ICBenefits

 We assume you already have ICB membership, but as this course can be taken as a standalone qualification, we can arrange appropriate membership for you at the discounted rate of £30.00.

 This course is based on providing the underpinning knowledge and practical aspects of the UK Payroll processes and systems.

 - Understanding the importance of accuracy and security in performing any payroll task including PAYE and National Insurance calculations for employees and directors